TomasKre/PRK/README.md

 U+1F170 &#127344;

-U+1FA84 &#129668;
+U+2728 &#10024;

 ---

-*some browsers and some versions might show multiply and plus as same emoji (Win10 actual Chrome version)
+*according to browser, operating system and their versions some emojis might show multiply and plus as same emoji

-**some emojis may not be displayed according to browser (and its version)